agustfricke/techconagust.com/src/pages/en/fiber-jwt-authentication.md

 ---
-title: Fiber JWT authentication
+title: Fiber JWT Authentication
-description: Fiber JWT authentication
+description: Fiber JWT Authentication
 layout: ../../layouts/docs.astro
 lang: en
 ---

 ## Getting Started

-In this extensive guide, you will gain insights on the process of incorporating JWT (JSON Web Token) authentication into a Golang application, leveraging GORM alongside the Fiber web framework.
+In this extensive guide, you will gain insights into the process of incorporating JWT (JSON Web Token) authentication into a Golang application, leveraging GORM alongside the Fiber web framework.
 Powering the REST API will be a robust Fiber HTTP server, delivering specialized endpoints for secure user authentication and data